jccarrigan/churn-analysis/README.md

 ## Exploratory Data Analysis

 The correlation matrix below investigates the correlation between variables.
 If strong correlations are found, our model could be negatively impacted if included in our feature space.
-Beyond relationships we would expect, such as rides in a certain city negatively correlating with a different city, or rating_diff correlating with both rating variables, little stood out in this plot in our feature space.
+Beyond relationships we would expect, such as rides in a certain city negatively correlating with a different city, or rating_diff correlating with both rating variables, little stood out in this plot.
 This justifies our decision to include all features in our model.
-Churn displays some correlations with certain variables.
+Churn displays some correlation with certain variables.
 This is our first glimpse into what variables may be predictive of churn.

 ![Correlation Matrix](Plots/correlation_matrix.png)